Cutting Edge Facilities for Game Development

 During the third year of the Interactive Media & Games MFA degree, each degree candidate will design and develop a final project that will contribute to the field of interactive media.
 The MFA Thesis Lab is located on the research floor of SCI, so that there is natural overlap with these year-long projects and the work going on in SCI’s research labs.

-Under the direction of Professor Michael Zyda, he Gamepipe Laboratory in the Computer Science (Games) program is the primary teaching lab for CS courses in game production.
+The Viterbi-managed EGG Building on West Adams Boulevard, is the primary teaching lab for courses in game production.
 The lab provides resources for building 3D models, game animation, game engine development and utilization, and game design and prototype development for serious and entertainment purposes.

 GAME INNOVATION LAB